Hello Grid!

 Sometimes expressing these systems in general purpose languages like Python can require a lot of code.
 We built Josh Lang to be a configuration language which is designed specifically for this use case and which includes syntax that, not only cutting down on development time, tries to improve clarity in the code defining how these systems work.

-With these goals in mind, we are going to simulate a very basic system.
-We are going to model a ForeverTree.
+With these goals in mind, we are going to simulate a very basic system: a ForeverTree.
 This fake species for this toy demo just grows and gets older.
 While this seems simple, this basic entry point will enable us to explore all of the core concepts of Josh.

 Editor